It’s the life-blood of any landing page and ought to be tested often.

 For example, the CTA “Get Your Free eBook” is likely going to perform much better than “Submit.”
 Though there are always outliers, it is important to make sure that your CTA is inciting action versus causing more confusion.

 Here is an example of simple CTA test that increased clicks by 90% for Unbounce:

-Test out some more descriptive CTAs that both stand out an set user expectations.
+Test out some more descriptive CTAs that both stand out and set user expectations.

-Of all of the copy elements on your site, I believe that testing these 5 will have the greatest impact overall on your page.
+Of all of the copy elements on your site, I believe that testing these five will have the greatest impact overall on your page.

-Do you have you copy split tests on the brain?
 Keep this checklist in mind while you’re evaluating your landing page and you’ll be well on your way to moving the needle on your conversions.
+Happy testing!